Critical two-point functions for long-range statistical-mechanical models in high dimensions: Proof of the main result

-\Proof{Proof of Lemma~\ref{lemma:conv-bds}.} The proof of \refeq{conv1} is almost identical to that of \cite[Proposition 1.7(i)]{hhs03}.
-However, since we are using $\veee{\cdot}_L$ rather than $\veee{\cdot}_1$ as in \cite{hhs03}, we can gain the extra factor $L^{d-a}$ for $a>d$ in \refeq{conv1}.
+\begin{pf*}{Proof of Lemma~\ref{lemmaconv-bds}} The proof of (\ref{eq-conv1}) is almost identical to that of \cite{hhs03}, Proposition 1.7(i).
+However, since we are using $\veee {\cdot}_L$ rather than $\veee{\cdot}_1$ as in \cite{hhs03}, we can gain the extra factor $L^{d-a}$ for $a>d$ in (\ref{eq-conv1}).
 To clarify this, we include the proof here.
 First of all, since $a\ge b$, we have

-Since $|x-y|\le|y|$ implies $|y|\ge\frac12|x|$, we obtain that, for $a>d$,
+Since $|x-y|\le|y|$ implies $|y|\ge\frac{1}2|x|$, we obtain that, for $a>d$,

-For $a<d$, on the other hand, we use the identity $1=\ind{|y|\le\frac32|x|}+\ind{|y|>\frac32|x|}$ and the fact that $|y|>\frac32|x|$ implies $|x-y|\ge\frac13|y|$.
-Then, we obtain
+For $a<d$, on the other hand, we use the identity $1={\mathbh1}_{\{|y|\le(3/2)|x|\}}+{\mathbh1}_{\{|y|>(3/2)|x|\} }$ and the fact that $|y|>\frac{3}2|x|$ implies $|x-y|\ge\frac{1}3|y|$.
+Then we obtain